threefoldfoundation/info_sdk/src/intro/README.md

 It is meant to everyone, meaning that the SDK provides means for both highly technical skilled people and people taking their first steps in creating digital services.

 ### Why peer2peer?
 We believe the future of the internet is to be created, owned and operated by many people, not by a happy few.
 The current version of the internet is not ready to move forward and create sovereignty, equality and sustainability.
-A token economy that allows anyone to become a producer and consumer of digital services with the aim to reach 1 Billion people by 2030 is the vision of the ThreeFold foundation.
+A token economy that allows anyone to become a producer and consumer of digital services with the aim to reach 1 Billion people by 2030 is the vision of the ThreeFold Foundation.
 Peer2peer is the only answer to reach this vision and not have the risk of it being hijacked for different (commercial) interests of a few.

 The peer2peer cloud provides compute, storage and networking services as a world first in one architecture creating a sovereign, equal and sustainable cloud by many for anyone. [cloud.threefold.io](https://cloud.threefold.io)